jonfrancis-student/This2ThatConverter.Web/README.md

 - `/Controllers`: Contains all the C# logic for handling HTTP requests and returning views.
 - `/Views`: Stores the Razor views for rendering HTML with C# data.
 - `/wwwroot`: Contains static files such as images, CSS, and JavaScript.
+- `/Services`: Contains service layers for speech functionality and unit conversions.

 ## Installation